Proskahn/Sparse_neural_network_with_Bregman/README.md

 ## Overview
 This project focuses on semantic segmentation with new optimizer--Bregman method.

-I have not finished all the numerical experiments.
-The results are on the way.

 ## Model

 UNet is a convolutional network architecture designed for biomedical image segmentation.
 It consists of a contracting path to capture context and a symmetric expanding path for precise localization.